Frequently asked questions about moving to someone in Sweden

 Embassy-related questions

-When the Swedish Migration Agency has gone through your application and the questionnaire that your family member in Sweden sends in, you will receive an email where we ask you to book an interview appointment at the embassy or consulate-general.
+The Swedish Migration Agency will contact you or your representative and ask you to book an interview appointment at the embassy or consulate-general.

 Bring your passport and the originals of the documents you sent in with your application.
 Children who are applying should also accompany you.
 During the interview, you will answer questions about your relationship to the person in Sweden.
 The passport and the original documents will be checked at the embassy or consulate-general.